decentralizedintelligencenetwork/.github/profile/README.md

 ## 🌐 Foundation & Governance

-*Doctelligence Foundation* is a non-profit organisation dedicated to supporting the evolution of the protocol through **open governance** and the advancement of **self-sovereign AI ecosystems**.
+*Decentralized Intelligence Network (DIN) Foundation* is a non-profit organisation dedicated to supporting the evolution of the protocol through **open governance** and the advancement of **self-sovereign AI ecosystems**.
 Much like Ethereum, **no single entity owns the network**—it is sustained by a global community and secured through **decentralized validators** rather than centralized gatekeepers.
 This decentralized foundation ensures the **long-term sustainability** and resilience of the ecosystem.

 We are recipients of a **Cosmos Institute** Grant: [cosmos-institute.org](https://cosmos-institute.org/), based in Austin, Texas and the University of Oxford.